 Google does use IP addresses in some of its calculations, but mostly to determine how much to trust an inbound link.
 Links from similar IPs are usually trusted less.
 But the odds of being impacted by this are slim, even on a shared server.

 In terms of spam, Google may distrust sites that share an IP range with spammers, junk blogs and other violators of their ‘best practices’.
 On a shared server, the unethical behavior of someone on your shared IP could result in a penalty for everyone – in theory.

 But it’s not really clear cut.
 Google obviously understands that millions of websites use shared hosting, so blanket penalties would be counter productive.

 Speed and Dedicated IPs

-For example, if you wish to use your own SSL certificate, which is helpful for ecommerce, you need a dedicated IP address.
-You can also run an FTP server off the IP address, rather than the domain and you can also use it to run a gaming server or other IP-based server (with your host’s permission of course).
+You need a dedicated IP address to host your own SSL certificate, for example.
+You can also run an FTP server off the IP address.
+You could run a gaming server or some other IP-based server (with your host’s permission).

 Most Web hosts offer shared SSL certificates at will be good enough for the vast majority of sites, and very few people will ever need to run an IP-based FTP server.
 But in some cases, the benefits are clear.

 Should You Bother With a Dedicated IP?